-Brenda saw Cindy Wassmuth, a family practice physician assistant at Nuvance Health Medical Practices Ridgefield Primary Care, who recommended she have a breathing test, x-ray of her lungs and see a pulmonologist for further evaluation.
+Brenda saw Cindy Wassmuth, a family practice physician assistant at Nuvance Health Medical Practice Ridgefield Primary Care, who recommended she have a breathing test, x-ray of her lungs and see a pulmonologist for further evaluation.

 Brenda was able to have the x-ray that same day and scheduled an appointment with fellowship-trained pulmonary and critical care medicine physician Dr. Dmitriy Golovyan in Danbury, Connecticut.
-Dr. Golovyan had recently joined Nuvance Health Medical Practices and Brenda was one of his first patients.
+Dr. Golovyan had recently joined Nuvance Health Medical Practice and Brenda was one of his first patients.

 Dr. Dmitriy Golovyan, Critical Care Medicine and Pulmonology, Nuvance Health